dev-protocol/protocol/docs/WHITEPAPER.md

 ```

-When you implement the `authenticate` function, please verify the caller.Create a function to set the associatedMarket.
+When you implement the `authenticate` function, strongly recommended verifying the sender is associated Market Contract.
+To verify, please create a function to set the accotiated Market Contract address.

 ```solidity
 	function authenticate(